ABOUT Creative and Performing Arts Center Inc.

 We are keenly aware that establishing and honoring relationships with diverse communities are vital to the success of our organization, which transcends to the success of our community.
 CAPAC is well-known for developing close, meaningful and lasting relationships that extends beyond the arts experience.

 With each production, CAPAC creates an atmosphere that promotes a delightful experience for our audience and for our participants.
-The generous expressions of deep satisfaction and appreciation for our work that our customers convey is our greatest reward.
-We pledge to continue to honor our commitments to our customers.
+The generous expressions of deep satisfaction and appreciation for our work that our patrons convey is our greatest reward and we pledge to continue to honor our commitments.

 Dedicated to Education